IreneSnitko/StringAlgorithms_Maven_JUnit/README.md

 #### `src/main/java`| these algorithms accept the string and return: ####

-`CheckingWhitespaces`-----> checking the string for extra whitespaces
+`CheckingWhitespaces`------> checking the string for extra whitespaces

+`CorrectingNameCity`-------> the correct name of the city (with a capital letter, with 1 or 2 dashes)

 `OnlyLetters`--------------> only letters